Samitier/netCoreAngular2MessageBoard/README.md

-# Welcome to a .NET Core & Angular2 experiment
+# Welcome to a .NET Core & Angular2 message board

 This application is just an excuse to test some features I found very interesting about this 2 brand new frameworks.
 You can find the final result [here](http://samitier.azurewebsites.net/).